ConnorWescott/trivia/README.md

 	- Allow keyboard keys to flip card and move to next card
 	- Make buttons (and button text larger)
 	- Countdown timer
+	- Have current slide's timer stop when next card is queued before current card's timer is up